My playing career in baseball. A little bad advice, a lot of poor decisions, with a happy ending.

 This is circa 2001- 2003.
 Perfect Game, existed but was not what it is now.
 I remember him saying that we were going to “showcase” our skills but nobody ever referred to the events we played at as “showcase” events(that I recall).

 We played a lot in Lexington, Ky and Kansas City, Mo and a few places in between.
-I didn’t realize then because I was so ignorant to things at the time, but between “grading tourneys”, Mark picked up games with amateur organizations all over the place.
 Particularly in Kentucky, we were there a lot.
 We did play in Clinton, Arkansas every year.
 There was like a festival going on.
 It was a pretty cool environment.
 It was almost like we were a gypsy summer ball team.

-This team also doubled as a way for collegiate players to get reps, without having to travel a long way away from home.
+This team also doubled as a way for collegiate players to get reps, without having to travel a long way from home.
 I did not play with any of my HS teammates from then on, but I did play with several Division I and 2 athletes and a ton of JUCO guys.
-Of course none of those I will name, because, although it was 20 years ago, you never really know what the NCAA is thinking.
-I cannot fathom anyone reading this caring that much but if by chance you do, ask me in person and I might tell you.
+Of course none of those I will name, because that feels weird to me.
+Its not like any of them turned out to be big leaguers that you might know of.

 Most of the guys wore a T-shirt representing the school that they played for, those of us that did not play for school or did not want to wear the school logo had gray jerseys with two buttons at the top.They were that really stiff, scratchy mesh material.
-Mark always referred to us as the Little Rock Robins, but the jerseys did not say anything on the front.
+Mark always referred to us as the Little Rock Robins and that's what brackets would have us listed as, but the jerseys did not say anything on the front.
 Just a red number on the back.
 We always wore white pants with red piping.